 TRANSLATIONS

-Translation, at BACCHUS EDITIONS, is not secondary.
+Translation, at Bacchus Editions, is not secondary.
 It is one of the central pleasures.
 To translate is to enter a text and remain there long enough for it to begin resisting you.
 Every sentence asks to be carried across without being simplified, without being corrected into something more acceptable.
 Fidelity is never neutral.
 It is a tension, a negotiation, sometimes a quiet struggle between languages that don’t agree with one another.

 We are drawn especially to works that have never crossed over.
 Texts left in their original tongue, or poorly rendered, or abandoned at the threshold.
 To bring them into another language is not to make them easier, but to allow them to continue their force elsewhere, sans domestication.